 Vasculitides

 There is only limited data available on HSCT treatment in the heterogeneous group of vasculitides.
 To date, autologous HSCT has been used in nearly 50 patients in Europe.
 In a recent retrospective analysis of 14 autologous and 1 allogeneic HSCT patients (cryoglobulinemic vasculitis: 4; Behcet's disease: 3; granulomatosis with polyangitis 3; eosinophil granulomatosis with polyangitis: 1; nondifferentiated vasculitides: 2; Takayasu arteritis: 1; polyarteritis nodosa: 1) the response rate was 93%, and complete remission was found in 46%.
-Because of relapse, 3 patients were retransplanted while 3 patients died[33].
+Because of relapse, 3 patients received another transplant.
+Unfortunately, 3 patients died[33].

 Crohn's disease

-According to prospective studies and case reports, the autologous HSCT in Crohn's disease (CD) is a suitable method for achieving remission induction: the rate of 5-year drug-free remission was 60%[34,37].
-However, for 45 patients enrolled in the Autologous Stem Cell Transplantation for Crohn Disease study, the results were not convincing: only 2 out of 23 patients had permanent remission, and 1 patient died of transplantation-related complications[33,36,38,39].
-According to the official European Crohn's and Colitis Organization recommendation, HSCT should only be considered for CD patients with severe illness accompanied by active luminal inflammation and refractory to any available medication, and surgery alone is not enough (Figure 2).
+According to prospective studies and case reports, the autologous HSCT in Crohn's disease is a suitable method for achieving remission.
+The rate of 5-year drug-free remission was 60%[34,37].
+However, for 45 patients enrolled in the Autologous Stem Cell Transplantation for Crohn Disease study, the results were not convincing.
+Only 2/23 patients had permanent remission, and one patient died of transplantation-related complications[33,36,38,39].
+According to the official European Crohn's and Colitis Organization recommendation, HSCT should only be considered for Crohn's disease patients with severe illness accompanied by active luminal inflammation and refractory to any available medication, and surgery alone is not enough (Figure 2).

 Multiple sclerosis

-In multiple sclerosis (MS), autoreactive CD4+ T cells are crucial for the development of inflammatory plaques, demyelination and consequent axon loss.
-During autologous HSCT, significant regeneration of circulating T-cell clones results in "immunological resetting".
-MS can be distinguished by clinically rapidly aggravating, relapsing-remitting, secondary progressive and primarily progressive types.
-Various autoimmune diseases have occurred in most autologous HSCT patients with MS. In the early stages of the disease, autologous HSCT performed mainly in relapsing-remitting types is more effective than in severe progressive cases[33,36].
+In multiple sclerosis, autoreactive CD4+ T cells are crucial for the development of inflammatory plaques, demyelination, and consequent axon loss.
+During autologous HSCT, significant regeneration of circulating T cell clones results in immunological resetting.
+Multiple sclerosis is categorized into four types: rapidly aggravating, relapsing-remitting, secondary progressive, and primarily progressive.
+Various autoimmune diseases have occurred in most autologous HSCT patients with multiple sclerosis.
+In the early stages of the disease, autologous HSCT performed in relapsing-remitting types is more effective than in severe progressive cases[33,36].

 Chronic inflammatory demyelinating polyneuropathy